-2. Make-up exams
+3. Make-up exams

+If you are requesting a make-up exam, because you know in advance that you will have to be absent on the day of the exam, you will need to write me a note or email ahead of time explaining why you need to miss class, and you will be required to provide appropriate documentation to explain your absence.
+Vacation, attendance at social activities, sleeping in, picking up someone from the airport, etc. are not valid excuses for missing exams and you will not be able to make up exams for these reasons.

+4. Last-minute emergency on exam days

-- Assessments such as exams are important, and should be a priority while you are a student.
-Since they count significantly towards your final grade, I aim to be fair to students who are unable to attend exams for valid reasons, while not allowing students to skip exams for trivial reasons and then make them up later.
-Please read the following guidelines carefully. - Vacation, attendance at social activities, sleeping in, picking up someone from the airport, etc. are not valid excuses for missing exams and you will not be able to make up exams for these reasons. - If you are requesting a make-up exam, because you know in advance that you will have to be absent on the day of the exam, you will need to write me a note or email ahead of time explaining why you need to miss class, and you will be required to provide appropriate documentation (e.g. medical or legal documents) to explain your absence. - If you are too sick to come to campus on the day of an exam, be sure to contact me as soon as possible.
-Normally this should be before the time of the exam.
-I suggest you save my office phone number on your cell phone so that you can easily call me in case of emergency.
-If you wait until after the time of the exam, or until you are back in class to explain your absence or ask for a make-up test, I will be unable to accommodate your request. - Any other kind of emergency request will be dealt with on a case-by-case basis.
-It is always important to contact me as soon as possible, and again this should usually be possible BEFORE the time of the exam.
+- If you are too sick to come to campus on the day of an exam, be sure to contact me as soon as possible.
+If you wait until you are back in class to explain your absence or ask for a make-up test, I will be unable to accommodate your request. - Any other kind of emergency request will be dealt with on a case-by-case basis.
+It is always important to contact me as soon as possible.
 To request an accommodation, you will need to write me a letter stating why you were unable to attend class, including evidence to support your claim, and an explanation of why you think I should agree to your request.

-3. Project due dates
+5. Project due dates

 - Projects must be handed in by the beginning of class on the due date.
-If you know that you will not be able to attend class on the due date, you can turn your project in early to one of the secretaries in the Social Science Division (D110). - Since projects generally include notes and other hand-written components, those components must be turned in as hard copies at the start of class on the due date. - Projects turned in after the due date will be docked 10% per day. - If you believe you have a valid reason for turning a project in late, you may write a letter requesting an exception to the grade deductions.
+If you know that you will not be able to attend class on the due date, you can turn your project in early to one of the secretaries in the Social Science Division (D110). - Projects turned in at the end of class on the due date will be docked 5%.
+Projects turned in after the due date will be docked 10% per day. - If you believe you have a valid reason for turning a project in late, you may write a letter requesting an exception to the grade deductions.
 In your letter you should state why your project is late, provide evidence to support your claim, and give an explanation of why you think it is fair that you should get no grade penalty or a reduced grade penalty.
 I will consider these requests on a case by case basis.